 Bloody Mary Buffalo Chicken using the Vortex

-- 8 bone-in skin-on chicken thighs (or your preferred cuts)
+- 8 chicken pieces I prefer skin-on chicken thighs

 - Vegetable oil